 Thanks to the ongoing support of forward thinking corporations like Northrop Grumman, the College of Engineering at CSULB is able to continue offering quality engineering education and research opportunities to our exceptional students and faculty.
 We are grateful for their recognition of the importance of our activities.

-The final Mentor Protégé program, a joint project between MAE department and Northrop Grumman Space Technology and KW Microwave, was held on Thursday, September 15th, 2005.
-MAE Graduate Students, Gabriela Acosta and Tran Phuong, received awards from NGST for their exemplary performance on the project.
+The final Mentor Protégé program, a joint project between the MAE Department and Northrop Grumman Space Technology and KW Microwave, was held on Thursday, Sept.
+15, 2005.
+MAE Graduate Student, Gabriela Acosta and Tran Phuong received awards from NGST for their exemplary performance on the project.

 The following individuals were in attendance: